eyalgolan/FlightControl/README.md

 ### Interacting with external servers

-The application can also connect with external servers and show their flights (And vice versa):
+The application can also connect with external servers and show their flights:

 ![InteractingWithExternalServers](img/InteractingWithExternalServers.jpg)

 ### DB structure

-We used an in-memory Entity Framework DB, that contained several tables:
+We used an in-memory SQL DB, that contained several tables:

 * FlightItems - used to store internal flights
 * ExternalFlightItems - used to store external flights